Digital Marketing KPI Dashboards for Social, SEO, Ads, Emails

 - Engagements on social media: Likes, comments, and shares.

-- Mentions of your brand: How many people are talking about your brands on social media and online (blog articles, videos, etc.)
+- Mentions of your brand: How many people are talking about your brand on social media and online (blog articles, videos, etc.)

 - Traffic to your website from your ads: Since it is advantageous to tailor the messaging of your ads according to your brand personas and audience interests, you might have several ads running at the same time.
 You can track the traffic coming from each individual ad using a UTM code.